5orenso/aws-lambda-boilerplate/README.md

 [![Build Status](https://travis-ci.org/5orenso/aws-lambda-boilerplate.svg?branch=master)](https://travis-ci.org/5orenso/aws-lambda-boilerplate)
 [![Coverage Status](https://coveralls.io/repos/github/5orenso/aws-lambda-boilerplate/badge.svg?branch=master)](https://coveralls.io/github/5orenso/aws-lambda-boilerplate?branch=master)

-A good start for an AWS Lambda function with automated deployment to S3 when pushed to Github.com.
+A good start for an AWS Lambda function.
 If you combine this with the [aws-lambda-autodeploy-lambda](https://github.com/5orenso/aws-lambda-autodeploy-lambda) you will have a very fast deployment process.
 When you push code to Github.com it will only take a couple of minutes to run all your test, deploy you code to S3 and refresh the Lambda function.
 All automatic while you're drinking a fresh cup of newly brewed coffee.

 __Features:__
 * Boilerplate for [AWS Lamda](https://aws.amazon.com/lambda/) functions.